Effects of virtual Majorana neutrinos on charged Lepton Flavor Violation decays from a seesaw variant with radiatively induced light neutrino masses: Introduction

-In this work, we rather consider the neutrino-mass model presented in reference~\cite{Pilaftsis:1991ug}, in which a condition causing the cancellation of the masses of light neutrinos at tree level, without affecting the masses of heavy neutrinos, is introduced.
+In this work, we rather consider the neutrino-mass model presented in reference~\cite{Pilaftsis:1991ug}, in which a condition causing the cancellation of the masses of light neutrinos at tree level, without affecting the masses of heavy neutrinos, is introduced\footnote{The cancellation of tree-level neutrino masses as an outcome of symmetry is discussed in Ref.~\cite{Kersten:2007vk}.}.
 This new condition yields a break down of the previously mentioned relationship between the masses of heavy and light neutrinos, thus resulting in heavy-neutrino masses untied to some huge energy scale $\Lambda$, then bringing the effects of this NP within the reach of near-future, and even nowadays existing, experimental facilities.
 On the other hand, the masses of the light neutrinos are rather generated through radiative corrections, providing a natural way to obtain small masses for these particles, as long as heavy-neutrino masses are nearly degenerate. \\

 Within the SM, charged Lepton Flavor Violation (cLFV) processes are forbidden.
-However, neutrino oscillations imply that such processes are allowed as new physics phenomena.
+However, neutrino oscillations imply that such processes are allowed as NP phenomena.
 Nevertheless, these processes experience a Glashow-Illiopoulos-Maiani (GIM)-like suppression~\cite{Glashow:1970gm} in their loop-level contributions within the SM with massive neutrinos, regardless of whether neutrinos are Dirac or Majorana particles ~\cite{Cheng:1980tp,Petcov:1976ff,Bilenky:1977du,Marciano:1977wx,Lee:1977qz}.
-In particular, the decays $\ell_{\alpha} \to \ell_{\beta} \gamma$ with $\ell_{\alpha} = \mu, (\tau)$ and $\ell_{\beta} = e,(e,\mu)$, have been studied in several models\footnote{See, for example,~\cite{Kuno:1999jp,Calibbi:2017uvl} and references therein.}.
+Therefore, the consideration of new physics, beyond the SM, seems to be in order.
+In particular, the cLFV 2-body decays $\ell_{\alpha} \to \ell_{\beta} \gamma$ with $\ell_{\alpha} = \mu, (\tau)$ and $\ell_{\beta} = e,(e,\mu)$, have been studied in various new-physics frameworks; we can mention, for instance, Refs.~\cite{Kuno:1999jp,Calibbi:2017uvl,Lee:2013htl,Cirigliano:2021img,Hernandez-Tome:2019lkb,Ilakovac:1994kj,Alonso:2012ji,Dudenas:2022von,Xing:2020ivm,Kubo:2006yx,AristizabalSierra:2008cnr,Hisano:1996qq,Casas:2001sr,Davidson:2020hkf,Novales-Sanchez:2016sng,Novales-Sanchez:2017crc,Gonzalez-Quiterio:2024thp}, and references therein.
 In this work, we consider virtual neutrinos, both heavy and light ones, that induce non-unitary effects in the light neutrino mixing matrix, as discussed in Refs.~\cite{Fernandez-Martinez:2016lgt,Blennow:2023mqx}.
 The presence of heavy neutrinos and non-unitary effects means that cLFV processes are no longer protected by the GIM mechanism, thereby allowing measurable decay rates for the processes $\ell_{\alpha} \to \ell_{\beta} \gamma$. \\